IBM/wc-devops-utilities/README.md

 * DeployController
 * DeploySlave
 * SupportContainer
+* Jenkins Slave Plugin Container

 Docker image |  Embedded assets  | Role and description
 ------------- | -------------| -------------
 DeployController | Jenkins/ Pre-defined Jenkins job/ DevOps backend scripts |  A Jenkins-based tool to work as the controller to trigger related jobs and fulfill tasks such as environment deployment and Docker image build
 DeploySlave  | Dockerd / Helm client / DevOps backend scripts | Can be triggered by DeployController to build customized Docker image including your customization package and can then be deployed in the Kubernetes environment  with Helm
 SupportContainer | DevOps backend scripts | Handles Helm pre- and post-deployment hook/ Works as commander to control the startup sequence
+Jenkins Slave Plugin Container | Jenkins Agent | A Jenkins slave using JNLP to establish connection ( You can download it from [jenkinsci/jnlp-slave](https://hub.docker.com/r/jenkinsci/jnlp-slave/)

 Vault and Nexus Docker images, by default, are seamlessly integrated with the DevOps Utilities.